avajs/ava/readme.md

 ### Options

 - `files`: file & directory paths and glob patterns that select which files AVA will run tests from.
-Only files with a `.js` extension are used.
 Files with an underscore prefix are ignored.
-All `.js` files in selected directories are run
+All matched files in selected directories are run.
+By default only selects files with `js` extensions, even if the glob pattern matches other files.
+Specify `extensions` and `babel.extensions` to allow other file extensions
 - `source`: files that, when changed, cause tests to be re-run in watch mode.
 See the [watch mode recipe for details](https://github.com/avajs/ava/blob/master/docs/recipes/watch-mode.md#source-files-and-test-files)
 - `match`: not typically useful in the `package.json` configuration, but equivalent to [specifying `--match` on the CLI](#running-tests-with-matching-titles)
 - `cache`: cache compiled test and helper files under `node_modules/.cache/ava`.
 If `false`, files are cached in a temporary directory instead